1jour1vin

 Eye

-Golden yellow with luminous silver highlights
+Golden yellow color with bright silver highlights

 Nose

-Dense, with aromas of white fruits (pears, peaches) and white pepper.
+Dense with aromas of white fruits (pears, peaches) and white pepper

 Mouth